-The funny thing, is a few of my clients asked me for help with this.
-They had both been recently made up to partner and were enjoying the semi-autonomous nature of their new role.
-However, they were both finding that now they didn’t have lots of deadlines imposed by a partner (or the audit they were managing) they were struggling to get stuff done.
+Can you get things done when no-one is shouting for it?
+Two of my clients had both been recently made up to partner and were enjoying the semi-autonomous nature of their new role.
+However, they were both finding that now they didn’t have lots of deadlines imposed by a partner (or the audit they were managing) they were struggling to get things done.
 They needed to be able to work without deadlines.
 Sounds easy, but not always easy when you have been used to working with others continually setting your deadlines.
-It’s not just about new partners it’s also anyone in practice who is finding it difficult to actually do anything which requires self-motivation such as business development activities.
-This blog post explores how to find your self motivation even if you need the thrill of a deadline to get stuff done.
+It’s not just about new partners it’s also anyone in practice who is finding it difficult to actually do anything that requires self-motivation such as business development activities.
+This blog post explores how to find your self-motivation so you can get things done when no-one is shouting for it.

-I am my own worst enemy when it comes to being self motivated to get stuff done.
+I am my own worst enemy when it comes to being self-motivated to get things done.
 I am assuming that I am also in good company if you are reading this article with a view to getting some tips to help your own personal situation.

 There are 3 types of procrastinators.
-One of the types is a type called last-minute thrill seekers.
-I.e you will struggle to get stuff done unless you are up against a dead-line.
+One of the types is a type called last-minute thrill-seekers. – you will struggle to get things done unless you are up against a deadline.
 Guilty as charged!
 Last-minute thrill seekers often identify as a Myers-Briggs ‘P’ rather than ‘J’.
 I.e. I can play at any time.

-If you are a last-minute thrill seeker then the best way to help yourself overcome this self-sabotaging tendency is to give yourself some accountability or false deadlines.
-For example this could be working with a coach, or putting in place progress meetings for client work or internal projects with another member of staff which will force you to do stuff.
+If you are a last-minute thrill-seeker then the best way to help yourself overcome this self-sabotaging tendency is to give yourself some accountability or false deadlines.
+For example this could be working with a coach, or putting in place progress meetings for client work or internal projects with another member of staff which will force you to get things done.

 In order to make partner, business development needs to become part of your day job.
 If you keep that in mind – perhaps with a post-it-note on your computer – it may help you always make time for it.